owendhkim/LEGv8-assembly-disassembly/README.md

 Converted cyclesort algorithm in c to LEGv8 assembly language.

-Wrote functional disassembler in Java that can process binary files and write LEGv8 instructions.
+Wrote functional disassembler in Java that processes binary file into LEGv8 instructions, using bit-wise operations only.

-## Description

-● Converted cyclesort algorithm written in c to LEGv8 assembly language.

-● Wrote a disassembler that only uses bit-wise operations to process binary file into LEGv8 assembly language.

 ## Main takeaways